Fiori-Tracker/fioritracker.github.io/2020/cr/FPS01/eval-dep.md

 # Catalog Report - Evaluation deployment

-The simplest deployment option that can be used to evaluate Catalog Report is the installation of all required products in one system (f.e. in Sandbox system).
+The simplest deployment option to evaluate Catalog Report is the installation of all required products in one system (f.e. in Sandbox system).

 The products that you need to install are: